Judd515/warplet-traders/QUICK_DEPLOY.md

 ## Step 4: Test Your Deployment
 1. Once deployed, visit `https://your-domain.vercel.app` to see all the frame options
-2. Try the recommended redirect-frame.html by visiting `https://your-domain.vercel.app/redirect-frame.html`
+2. Try the recommended direct-link.html by visiting `https://your-domain.vercel.app/direct-link.html`
+3. Also test the improved redirect-frame.html which now uses direct links
-3. Cast this URL on Warpcast to test how the frame appears
+4. Cast these URLs on Warpcast to test how the frames appear and ensure buttons work correctly

 ## Step 5: Share on Warpcast
 Share your frame on Warpcast with a message like: